jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

 Below the pixie were quantitative weather stats including:

-1. Temperature in ºC or ºF
+1. Temperature in °C or °F
 2. Relative humidity
 3. Time (time the picture was composed, not the weather report time).
 4. Wind speed in KPH or MPH and compass direction